anduc146khmt/BDC_MemberPortal/README.md

 # Member Portal Project

-Member Portal Service allow member to view their information, their contribution to Big Data Club and admin to manage human resources.
+Member Portal Service allows members to view their information, their contribution to Big Data Club and EB to manage human resources.

 # Technology